 The world is a complicated place with many types of problems.
 In the world's so-called democracies, politicians campaign to persuade us to vote for them so that they can help solve these problems.
-Around the world, election issues and problems usually include matters like the economy, environment, crime, international leadership, defense, and a host of social concerns.
+Around the world, election issues and problems usually include matters like the economy, environment, crime, international leadership, defence, and a host of social concerns.
 Community leaders with different ideas wish to persuade us that their group's choice is the one that will be best for the country.

 Many of these leaders bring religion into the campaign.

 Should Christians vote?
 The Bible teaches that Christians should follow Jesus' example (Philippians 2:5).
 So if Jesus was an American citizen, would He vote?
 In countries with parliamentary systems, would He vote for a certain party to get a particular prime minister?
+A video of related interest is available titled: Should Christians Vote?

 In the USA, some seem to think that Jesus would vote for members of the Democratic party, because Democrats are perceived by some to be more compassionate than Republicans.
 Others feel certain that Jesus would vote for Republicans because Republicans are perceived by some to be more "pro-life" (anti-abortion) than Democrats.
 Some others, noting hypocrisy in both major parties, feel that Jesus would vote for the candidates offered by the smaller political parties due to their personalities or views on different subjects.

 Democracy was known before the time of Christ.
-In ancient Greece, all the male citizens were expected to vote on the the issues facing their society.
+In ancient Greece, all the male citizens were expected to vote on the issues facing their society.
 The Greeks introduced the concept of democracy to the Romans.
-The Romans (who were somewhat skeptical of the Greek model) set up a modified form of democracy called a republic.
+The Romans (who were somewhat sceptical of the Greek model) set up a modified form of democracy called a republic.
 In a republic, elected representatives are supposed to vote for their interpretation of the will of the people.
 The U.S., other "democracies" of the world (with Switzerland as perhaps the most notable exception as it is more patterned after the Greek model), and even many churches are patterned after the Roman model.

 Most people in western societies seem to feel that some form of democracy is the best form of government.
 Would God agree?
 The Bible warns us, "there is a way that seems right to a man, But its end is the way of death" (Proverbs 16:25).
 It also warns us, "It is not in man who walks to direct his own steps" (Jeremiah 10:23).